esugis/hena/README.md

 In order to perform classification task we have used gene status reagarding to its realtion to any disease in human based on the evolutionary studies review by Spataro et al. to define a negative class (see the article for details).
 This study identified ~1500 genes that have not shown  realtion to any of the diseases based on he evolutionary studies.
 In the node classification task these 1500 genes will constitute a negative class.
 The file with the the gene status is located in here `case_study/data/negative_class/gene_status.csv`.

-Data set preparation for the application of GCN  is performed  by executing the following R scripts from the root project directory `hena`:
+Data set preparation for the application of GCN  is performed  by executing the following R scripts from the root project directory `hena`.
+These scripts assume you have executed script `hena/data_downloader.sh`
 ```
 Rscript case_study/scripts/highly_exp_genes_in_dis_brain_regions.R
 Rscript case_study/scripts/prepare_data_GCN.R